 About Distance Education

-So you're thinking about taking a distance course.
-Since beginning a post-secondary course or program is a big investment in time and money, read through the following information before you register.
-It will help you determine if distance learning is right for you.
+A post-secondary course or program is a big investment in time, energy and money.
+Before you register, read the following to determine if distance learning is right for you.

-Thompson Rivers University, Open Learning (TRU-OL) offers over 60 programs and 550 courses in a variety of flexible formats, including print-based, web-based, online and in-person.
-Courses and programs delivered by TRU-OL are fully accredited and recognized by other post-secondary institutions, so you can take a single course with us and transfer the credits to another institution or complete an entire program.
+Open Learning (OL) offers dozens of programs and hundreds courses in various formats, including print-based, online and in-person.
+Courses and programs delivered by OL are fully accredited and recognized by other post-secondary institutions, so you can take a single course with us and transfer the credits elsewhere or complete an entire program with us.

 Distance education means that you can study wherever you live and wherever you are: in a public library, at home, at work or overseas.
 But open education also means that you may begin your course or program whenever you like; there is no need to wait for a particular semester to begin.